miurahr/inflate64/README.rst

 inflate64
 =========

-The inflate64 is a python package to provide an Inflater class for decompression of deflate64(tm), Enhanced Deflate, algorithm.
+The inflate64 is a python package to provide an ``Inflater`` class to decompress with Enhanced Deflate algorithm.

-The project status is in alpha stage.
+The project status is in ``Alpha`` stage.

 API
 ---